 2:51 Now, for my job, I have to play with techniques to exploit this, to play with your attention as a limited resource.
 So if I could control how you spend your attention, if I could maybe steal your attention through a distraction.
-Now, instead of doing it like misdirection and throwing it off to the side, instead, what I choose to focus on is Frank, to be able to play with the Frank inside your head, your little security guard, and get you, instead of focusing on your external senses, just to go internal for a second.
+Now, instead of doing it like misdirection and throwing it off to the side, instead, what I choose to focus on is Frank, to be able to play with the Frank inside your head, your security guard, and get you, instead of focusing on your external senses, just to go internal for a second.
 So if I ask you to access a memory, like, what is that?
 What just happened?
 Do you have a wallet?
 Do you have an American Express in your wallet?
 And when I do that, your Frank turns around.
 He accesses the file.
 He has to rewind the tape.
-And what's interesting is, he can't rewind the tape at the same time that he's trying to process new data.
+What's interesting is, he can't rewind the tape at the same time that he's trying to process new data.

 4:06 Hi, how are you?
 Good to see you.

-4:37 Pardon me.
+4:37 AR: Pardon me.

-6:33 (Laughter) (Applause)
+6:34 (Laughter) (Applause)

-6:35 Joe: That's pretty good.
-That's pretty good.
+6:35 J: That's pretty good.
 AR: Oh, thanks.
-But it's only a start.
-Let's try it again, a little bit differently.
+(Applause) But it's only a start.
+Let's try it a little bit differently.
 Hold your hands together.
-Put your other hand on top.
-Now if you're watching this little token, this obviously has become a little target.
-It's like a red herring.
+Your other hand on top.
+If you're watching this little token, this obviously has become a little target, like a red herring.
 If we watch this kind of close, it looks like it goes away.
 It's not back on your shoulder.
 It falls out of the air, lands right back in the hand.
 Did you see it go?
-Yeah, it's funny.
+Yeah, funny.
 We've got a little guy.
-He's union.
-He works up there all day.
-If I did it slowly, if it goes straightaway, it lands down by your pocket.
-I believe is it in this pocket, sir?
-No, don't reach in your pocket.
+He's union, works up there all day.
+Slowly, if it goes straight away, it lands down by your pocket.
+This pocket, sir?
+Don't reach in your pocket.
 That's a different show.
-So -- (Squeaking noise) -- that's rather strange.
+(Squeaking) That's rather strange.
 They have shots for that.
-Can I show them what that is?
-That's rather bizarre.
+Can I show them?
+Rather bizarre.
 Is this yours, sir?
 I have no idea how that works.
-We'll just send that over there.
+We'll send that over there.

-7:35 Joe: Yeah.
+7:35 J: Yeah.
 I'm saving it for later.

-7:55 Joe, thank you very much.
+7:56 Joe, thank you very much.

 8:04 So, same question I asked you before, but this time you don't have to close your eyes.
 What am I wearing?
+Audience: Oh!

 8:21 Attention is a powerful thing.
 Like I said, it shapes your reality.
 So, I guess I'd like to pose that question to you.
 If you could control somebody's attention, what would you do with it?